-We recently sat down with Shannon and Christie Fox, owners of Evolve Chocolate + Cafe—socially distant and all wearing masks—for a frank conversation about how their business is faring now and how they see the future of their restaurant.
+We recently sat down with Shannon and Christy Fox, owners of Evolve Chocolate + Cafe—socially distant and all wearing masks—for a frank conversation about how their business is faring now and how they see the future of their restaurant.

 After the first week of shock, the partners of Evolve are full of optimism.
-“Thirty years in the food business has taught me that you can’t stay with the status quo,” says Christie.
+“Thirty years in the food business has taught me that you can’t stay with the status quo,” says Christy.
 “You have to stay inventive, as a business and as a community.”

 Evolve Chocolate + Cafe opened in August 2018, inside Fairhaven’sVillage Books.
 The business thrived, creating a thoughtfully designed environment that serves deliciously prepared, locally sourced (whenever possible) foods on handmade pottery by Bellingham’s own Jeremy Noet of Blue Water Pottery.
 A wall of fresh herbs punctuates the window-lined space, which offers lovely Bellingham Bay vistas.
 Evolve also sell local artisan products.

 Thoughtful planning and careful execution of plans had been their hallmark when—bam!—their five-year plan was interrupted and replaced with a three-month, and then a two-week plan.